 As a demonstration, the currently leading "Theories of Mind and Consciousness" survey topic is now a collaboratively negotiated, concise, quantitative state of the art representation of the working hypotheses of now approaching 50 experts and hobbyists.
 Building consensus in such fields is impossible.
 Even attempts to agree on definitions, such as consciousness, can't be done.
 This survey project is building more consensus than has ever been possible.
 It already includes, at various levels of participation, diverse experts such as, Steven Lehar, David Chalmers, Daniel Dennett, and a growing number of others.
 It is already indicating a surprising amount (34 out of 46) of consensus.
 Nothing like this has ever been possible from a crowed this diverse.
 Of course in order to make this map more comprehensive, requires the survey participation of all people including you, even if that is to say you are in a "we don't know yet" camp.
 Our goal is to track all this in real time as ever more scientific evidence eventually falsifies and forces most all experts into the one camp representing the one best theory.

-That which you can measure, improves.
+That which you can measure, improves and converts.

 Knowing, concisely and quantitatively, everyone else who wants what you do, and what is still standing in your way, is the hardest part.
 Once you know enough people that want the same thing you do, it will just happen.